 / Please check your work carefully for formatting and spelling errors—these issues denote a lack of care to a reader, and we cannot help but be affected by them.

-/ Again, any or all of the text you submit may be previously published, as long as you hold the right to republish.
+/ Any or all of the text you submit may be previously published (from 2000-present), as long as you hold the right to republish.
 Fathom will not negotiate with other publishers for rights to republish your work.

 / Please submit all materials in one (1) document.
 Multiple submissions from a single author will not be read (save for the first, of course!)—with the exception of work by one author in different genres.